BrownSugar297/Thesis/README.md

 | Ridge Regression | 0.637 | 17.275 | 38.322 | 1.097 |
 | SVR | 0.383 | 18.702 | 49.997 | 0.910 |

-> **Key finding:** Hyperparameter tuning substantially improves gradient-boosting models.
+> **Key finding:** Hyperparameter tuning substantially improves all gradient-boosting models.
 Ridge and SVR show limited or negative gains, confirming their unsuitability for this high-dimensional, non-linear problem.
-LightGBM achieves the highest R² and the lowest MAE, RMSE and RMSLE across all candidates.
+LightGBM achieves the highest R² and the lowest MAE, RMSE, and RMSLE across all candidates.

 ### Temporal Forecasting Performance (2025 Test Period)